conlank/zmk-config_kmobs/README.md

 # Ferris Sweep ZMK Configuration

 This repository contains a customized [ZMK](https://github.com/zmkfirmware/zmk) configuration for the split [Ferris Sweep](https://github.com/davidphilipbarr/Sweep) keyboard.
-It supports a pair of nice!nano v2 peripherals that communicate with a dedicated [Seeed Studio XIAO nRF52840](https://amzn.to/3LOPtYW) dongle acting as the split dongle.
+It supports a pair of nice!nano v2 peripherals that communicate with a dedicated [Seeed Studio XIAO nRF52840](https://amzn.to/3LOPtYW) board acting as the split dongle.
 The key split transport is provided by the [ZMK ESB Split Transport module](https://github.com/badjeff/zmk-feature-split-esb) for low-latency communication between the halves and the dongle.

 ## Highlights